-- " During arrival and dismissal times, schools will use designated entry and exit points and work to avoid large gatherings of students in one area. - " Using the self-screen flowchart on Page 8, parents will self-screen their child(ren) before sending them to school to make sure they are healthy. - " Face coverings will be required for all staff.
-Face coverings will be required for all students in common areas.
-Face coverings will be required for students in classrooms in grades 3rd-12th.
-Breaks from wearing face coverings will be implemented into the school day when possible.
-(Exceptions for face coverings may be made based on documented health needs and, therefore, some individuals may require alternative precautionary measures.)
+- " During arrival and dismissal times, schools will use designated entry and exit points and work to avoid large gatherings of students in one area. - " Using the self-screen flowchart on Page 8, parents will self-screen their child(ren) before sending them to school to make sure they are healthy. - " Governor Evers issued an Emergency Order effective August 1 requiring everyone five years and older to wear a face covering whenever indoors or in an enclosed space (unless you're the only person in the room), other than at a private residence.
+Face coverings are strongly recommended in all other settings, including outdoors when it is not possible to maintain physical distancing.
+Exceptions may be made for individuals with a medical condition, disability, or other sensory sensitivity.
+This order is set to expire September 28, or if a superseding order is issued.
+We will be providing every staff member and student with a reusable face covering. - " Students will be organized into cohort groups to limit chances for exposure and expedite contact tracing should that be necessary. - " School health office protocols will create a separate space for the care of students who are ill, while having another space to serve the general health and medication needs of students. - " Plexiglass barriers will be installed in public spaces where advisable. - " Floor adhesives (separation markings) will be placed in high-traffic areas and student traffic patterns will be adjusted. - " Water fountains will be available for bottle filling only. - " Increase circulation of outside air into buildings. - " Lockers would not be used at the middle/high school and would be replaced by backpacks.

-- " Students will be organized into cohort groups to limit chances for exposure and expedite contact tracing should that be necessary. - " School health office protocols will create a separate space for the care of students who are ill, while having another space to serve the general health and medication needs of students. - " Plexiglass barriers will be installed in public spaces where advisable. - " Floor adhesives (separation markings) will be placed in high-traffic areas and student traffic patterns will be adjusted. - " Water fountains will be available for bottle filling only. - " Increase circulation of outside air into buildings. - " Lockers would not be used at the middle/high school and would be replaced by backpacks. - " Depending on student attendance rates, classroom setup will be modified to the extent possible to create as much physical distancing among students and staff as possible. - " Alternate indoor spaces and outdoor areas will be used to the extent possible in order to enhance physical distancing. - " Classes will minimize movement through the building, only moving when necessary to do so.
+- " Depending on student attendance rates, classroom setup will be modified to the extent possible to create as much physical distancing among students and staff as possible. - " Alternate indoor spaces and outdoor areas will be used to the extent possible in order to enhance physical distancing. - " Classes will minimize movement through the building, only moving when necessary to do so.
 Common areas will be reconfigured by spacing out or eliminating furniture to minimize crowding. - " In order to limit exposure, visitor and volunteer protocols will be reviewed and adjusted to focus on essential visits. - " Passing times will be staggered when possible in order to reduce the number of students in hallways. - " Recess will be scheduled at specific times and locations to reduce the possibility of transmission. - " While many steps will be taken to provide physical distancing, there is no way to guarantee it in all instances. - " Field trips and student events will be limited and need approval prior to scheduling.

-- " Custodians will conduct a cleaning of each school nightly using CDC approved disinfectant that can have a residual effect of up to 24 hours. - " Custodians will increase the frequency of daytime cleaning of common touch surfaces including handrails, door handles, etc., using CDC approved disinfectant. - " Buildings and grounds staff will work to maintain adequate inventory of building cleaning supplies and personal protective equipment. - " Regular inspections of ventilation and air handling systems will be conducted to ensure normal operation. - " CDC recommended cleaners will be supplied in all classrooms to allow staff to clean desks/tables as needed throughout the day.
+- " Custodians will conduct a cleaning of each school nightly using CDC approved disinfectant that can have a residual effect of up to 24 hours. - " Custodians will increase the frequency of daytime cleaning of common touch surfaces including handrails, door handles, etc., using CDC approved disinfectant. - " The District has two UV light disinfectors that custodial staff will use to clean rooms each evening.
+We also have two foggers, that can electrostatically charge the cleaning liquid, that will be used in both buildings. - " Buildings and grounds staff will work to maintain adequate inventory of building cleaning supplies and personal protective equipment. - " Regular inspections of ventilation and air handling systems will be conducted to ensure normal operation.

+" CDC recommended cleaners will be supplied in all classrooms to allow staff to clean desks/tables as needed throughout the day.